nanopool/nanominer/README.md

 - 1% of total mining time for Ethash and Ubqhash algorithms (72 seconds per 2 hours);
 - 2% for KawPow on GPU (144 seconds per 2 hours);
 - 2% for RandomX on CPU (144 seconds per 2 hours);
-- 5% for RandomHash2 on CPU (180 seconds every hour).
+- 0% for RandomHash2 on CPU (no fee).
 - 5% for Cuckaroo30 algorithm (360 seconds per 2 hours);

 ## Setup